2:110 Qualifications, Term, and Duties of Board Officers

 In addition, the Recording Secretary or Superintendent receives notification from Board members who desire to attend a Board meeting by video or audio means.

-The Treasurer of the Board shall be either a member of the Board who serves a 1-year term or a non-Board member who serves at the Board’s pleasure.
+The Treasurer of the Board shall be either a member of the Board who serves a one-year term or a non-Board member who serves at the Board’s pleasure.
 A Treasurer who is a Board member may not be compensated.
 A Treasurer who is not a Board member may be compensated provided it is established before the appointment.
 The Treasurer must:

 - Be at least 21 years old;